mikemag/mikemag.github.io/README.md

+# Mikemag's Stuff on GitHub

+This is an example of how to create a free site on GitHub using no code, no special tools, just github.com.
+I'll keep it simple for now.

+The stuff that was already in this file is pretty useful, especially the stuff on Markdown.
+It's an easy thing to learn.
+The examples below are good.
+Try them out.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mikemag/mikemag.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.